 - BTI Client Service All-Stars 2022 – Recognized for Superior Client Service

-- Included in the 27th Edition of The Best Lawyers in America
+- Included in the 27th and 30th Edition of The Best Lawyers in America

-- The Best Lawyers in America, Commercial Litigation, 2022 (and prior years)
+- The Best Lawyers in America, Commercial Litigation, 2013 – Present

-- The Best Lawyers in America, Insurance Law, 2022 (and prior years)
+- The Best Lawyers in America, Insurance Law, 2016 – Present

 - Appointed head of DLA’s litigation practice group for Dallas office